Hitham2496/Hitham2496.github.io/_pages/about.md

     <p>Durham Cathedral</p>

-subtitle: PhD Candidate | Software Developer | Data Scientist
+subtitle: Ph.D.
+Candidate | Software Developer | Data Scientist
-news: false # true  # includes a list of news items
+news: false
-selected_papers: false # true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I'm Hitham, a PhD Candidate at the IPPP, Durham University.
+I'm Hitham, a Ph.D.
+Candidate at the IPPP, Durham University.

 I am a talented **researcher** in theoretical particle physics, experienced in **test-driven software development**, techniques in **data science**, **communicating** the results of my research to **diverse audiences**.